Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- In his three matchups against the Bengals, Peoples-Jones' 47.3 receiving yards average is 3.8 more than his over/under for Sunday's game (43.5).

-- In three matchups versus the Bengals, Peoples-Jones has had a touchdown catch twice, but never more than one in any single game.

-- The Bengals are allowing 270.1 passing yards per game this year, the NFL's 27th-ranked pass defense.
+- The 270.1 yards per game the Bengals are conceding through the air makes them the NFL's 27th-ranked pass defense.

 - The Bengals have given up 24 touchdowns through the air (1.5 per game).
-They are 15th in the NFL in that category.
+They are 15th in the league in that category.

 Recent Performances

-- In last week's game against the Steelers, Peoples-Jones was targeted five times and racked up three catches for 76 yards (25.3 yards per catch).
+- Against the Steelers last week, Peoples-Jones was targeted five times and racked up 76 yards on three receptions.

-- Over his last three games, Peoples-Jones' 19 targets have resulted in eight receptions for 129 yards (43.0 ypg).
+- During his last three games, Peoples-Jones racked up eight catches on 19 targets and averaged 43.0 receiving yards.

 Peoples-Jones' Cleveland Teammates